 Best hikes in Patagonia

 Patagonia covers a vast territory that starts at the edge of La Pampa in the northern argentinean side (Palena’s province in Chile) and finishes in Cape Horn (the last tip of land before Antarctica, right below Tierra del Fuego).
-This is over 2800 km long, with thousands of hidden trails along different landscape.
-Even though it’s not possible to mention all of them in just one text, we would like to show below which ones are some of the best hikes in Patagonia:
+This is over 2800 km long, with thousands of hidden trails along different landscapes.
+Even though it’s not possible to mention all of them in just one text, we would like to show below which ones are some of the best hikes in Patagonia.
+Click here if you want to learn more about trekking tours in Patagonia.

 1. Fitz Roy Trek, Cerro Torre and El Chaltén – Best hikes in Patagonia